cuiqanalytics/cuiqdata/examples/sql_pipeline/README.md

 007_cleanup.sql
 ```

-### Metadata

-Place `sql_pipeline.toml` in the same directory to provide pipeline metadata that overrides auto-detected values.

 ## Notes

 - All SQL is executed in DuckDB
 - Each step's output becomes the next step's input (auto-chained)
 - Validation steps that return no rows are considered "passed"
 - Sink steps don't produce output tables
-- Table names are auto-generated; you can't customize them per-file